Search

 The types of medicines you take will depend on your heart condition.
 Your doctor might prescribe more than one type of heart medicine.

-Different types of blood pressure medicines:
+Different types of blood pressure medicines include:

 • Angiotensin-converting enzyme inhibitors (or ACE inhibitors).
 The names of these medicines often end in ‘pril’.